-The purpose of grading is to provide feedback to students and parents regarding the student's performance in the classroom.
+The purpose of grading is to provide feedback to students and parents regarding the student's performance.
 Grades are a reflection of a student's level of academic development and accomplishment.
 Texas law requires all teachers to assign grades that reflect the student's mastery of an assignment.
-Teachers are expected to follow Policy EIA & EIE when determining students grades.
+Teachers are expected to follow local Policy when determining students grades.
 To do this effectively and consistently, teachers are required to adhere to the following grading policies:

 - Grades are to be recorded for work related to the Texas Essential Knowledge and Skills (TEKS) taught during each reporting period.
 Grades will not be determined by disciplinary issues, compliance with classroom rules, or bringing supplies to class. - 2.
 All work must be graded, recorded in Skyward, and returned to the students within 72 hours.
 The exception is for full compositions, for which the timeline is increased to one calendar week. - 3.
 The teacher shall provide feedback on assignments. - Teachers are required to reteach objectives and/or concepts when 25% or more of the class did not achieve 75 or higher on any assignment.
-This may occur individually or in group settings depending on the number of students needing re-teaching during or outside of class time. - When assignments are returned to students, the students will have an opportunity to ask questions about what they got incorrect. - For subjective assessments (short answer, essays, etc.) students are to receive feedback for improvement if points were deducted from the grade.
+This may occur individually or in group settings depending on the number of students needing re-teaching during or outside of class time. - When assignments are returned to students, the students will have an opportunity to ask questions about what they missed. - For subjective assessments (short answer, essays, etc.) students are to receive feedback for improvement if points were deducted from the grade.
 Students need to understand why they did not get full credit. - 4.
 Students will not grade other students assignments.
 Activities, such as peer editing are permit ted, but students may not score assignments that are recorded as part of their grade for any reporting period.
-Students should not mark a numeric grade on another student's assignments (FERPA VIOLATION). - For scantron tests, the students will receive a copy of the test so they can see the actual questions missed.
-If test security needs to be maintained, tests may be taken up following the student review.
-District assessments will remain secured and not released. - Before teachers assign a grade of less than 70 for any progress report or reporting period, they will document that all the following steps were taken: - Parent/guardian was contacted via School Status. - The student will be given a relearning opportunity provided by the teacher. - Once the student has received re-teaching of the skill the teacher will re-assess when allowed or required by policy.
+Students should not mark a numeric grade on another student's assignments (FERPA VIOLATION). - If test security needs to be maintained, tests may be taken up following the student review.
+District assessments will remain secured and not released. - Before teachers assign a grade of less than 70 for any progress report or reporting period, they will document that all the following steps were taken: - Parent/guardian was contacted via School Status. - We value learning so the student will be given a relearning opportunity provided by the teacher.